How to Become A Freelance Consultant Today: Your 4 Step Guide

 Consultants are hired guns.
 They're mercenaries brought on board to apply their specific knowledge to a specific problem.

 No matter how junior you think you are, you have knowledge that you've gained during your career.
+(Also, you should always be leveling up your skills).
 As a consultant you'll use that knowledge to solve problems faced by businesses and package it into professional reports and presentations.

 A classic example is usually developing systems at a company that simplify day-to-day operations or take products to market faster.